QUOTA: Quantifying Objects with Text-to-Image Models for Any Domain: Robust Generalization to Unseen Classes

+{Figure~\ref{fig:mae_curve} complements these tables by visualizing the per-count MAE curves for the two target domains.
+The curves reveal that \ours's largest gains concentrate in the practically most frequent range of 5--20 objects.
+In this interval, our method reduces the MAE by an average of 42.4\% over SDXL~\cite{sdxl} and 38.3\% over IoCo~\cite{zafar2024iterative} in the \textit{Painting} domain, and by 36.0\% and 28.8\% respectively in the \textit{Cartoon} domain.
+Below five objects, all three models already achieve very low errors, offering limited potential for further gains.
+In contrast, for counts above 20, the MAE remains high for all methods, likely due to increased visual complexity.
+These results indicate that \ours is particularly effective in the count range that matters most for real-world applications, while maintaining comparable performance on simpler cases.}

-\subsection{Robust Generalization to Unseen Classes}
+\section{Robust Generalization to Unseen Classes}

-As shown in Figure~\ref{fig:unseen_classes}, we train the models on the class 'apples' in the painting test domain and evaluate their generalization performance on semantically related but unseen classes: 'tomatoes', 'oranges', and 'strawberries'.
-While IoCo~\cite{zafar2024iterative} performs well on the trained class during training, it completely fails to generalize to unseen classes, resulting in inaccurate quantification across all tested categories.
-Similarly, SDXL~\cite{podell2023sdxl} struggles to adapt, with inconsistent object counts and poor alignment with the prompts.
-In contrast, our method \ours demonstrates robust generalization, achieving accurate object quantification across all unseen categories.
-This highlights \ours’s ability to adapt to previously unseen classes and maintain reliable performance, even in domains that are stylistically distinct from the training set.
-These results underscore the superiority of \ours in addressing the challenges of cross-domain and cross-class generalization.
+As shown in Figure~\ref{fig:unseen_classes}, we train the models using the 'apples' class in the painting target domain and evaluate their generalization on unseen classes with semantic similarity: 'tomatoes,' 'oranges,' and 'strawberries.'
+While IoCo~\cite{zafar2024iterative} performs well on the seen class during training, it fails to generalize effectively to unseen classes, leading to inaccurate quantification across all tested classes.
+Similarly, SDXL~\cite{sdxl} struggles to adapt, producing inconsistent object counts and exhibiting misalignment with textual prompts.

+In contrast, our method, \ours, exhibits strong generalization, with accurate quantification across unseen classes.
+This highlights \ours’s ability to adapt to unseen classes and preserve accuracy, even across stylistically distinct domains.
+These results highlight the effectiveness of \ours in addressing the challenges of cross-domain and cross-class generalization.